 Cook County Reminds Residents 'If You See Something, Say Something'

-“Our residents are our boots on the ground in the fight against terrorism,” said Mark Edingburg, interim executive director of DHSEM.
-“Always be aware of your surroundings and do not hesitate to report anything suspicious.”
+“Our residents are our first line of defense in identifying and reporting any threats to public safety,” said William Barnes, executive director of DHSEM.
+“Always be aware of your surroundings and do not hesitate to alert authorities to anything that appears unusual or out of place.”